ManiOrgrim/Rikitake/README.md

 called by `main` function in \_\_main\_\_.py.

 ### integrator.py
 This script leads the integration process.
-It defines the class "dynamo", that stores a sigle simulation.
+It defines the class "dynamo", used to represent a single simulation.
 Its internal variables store the simulation parameters and the x1,x2,y1, y2 time series.
 Its internal methods are `evolve`, that performs the actual integration, and a set of functions `Evo_x1`, `Evo_x2`, `Evo_y1`; `k1x1`, `k1x2`, `k1y1`,..., `k4x1`, `k4x2`, `k4y1` to calculate the Runge-Kutta factors.
 The method `generate_data` leads the process and is directly called in \_\_main\_\_.py.